Company Seven.

 Click on image to seen enlarged view (460,364 bytes)

-This telescope has become so well regarded in many applications, and so many customers are buying the 85 as a second telescope, or finder that in April 2001 TeleVue announced it would be made available in two basic hardware configurations:
+This telescope became very well regarded for uses in many applications.
+So many customers are buying the 85 as a second handy telescope, guidescope, or finder where some of the provided accessories are not required that in April 2001 TeleVue announced it would be made available in two basic hardware configurations:

 • Optical Tube Only - the 85 telescope with 2 inch focuser, carrying bag.